B-Dem/hell/README.md

 Tired of games and searching being blocked?

 Then use Hell!
-With over 260+ unblocked games and even a working ultraviolet proxy, bypassing has never been so much easier.
+With over 260+ unblocked games and even a (non)working ultraviolet proxy, bypassing has never been so much easier.
 It has almost everything you would want in a game site!

 # Why hell?